KhoaLe1/BudgetTracker/README.md

 Creating a personal finance application using C#

-Keeping up with budget and setting goals made easy for myself, I can't find an application that does what I particularly want.
+Keeping up with budget and setting goals made easy for myself, I can't find a simple application that does what I particularly want.